 You should never start a treatment without disinfecting your derma roller first.
 A dirty roller can introduce bacteria into your skin, thus causing inflammation or infection.

 You should never skip this important step!
-It is highly recommended that you disinfect your roller with Isopropyl alcohol, hydrogen peroxide or even denture tablet by soaking it for several minutes before and after your treatment.
+It is highly recommended that you disinfect your roller with Isopropyl alcohol, hydrogen peroxide or even denture tablet by soaking it for 20 to 30 minutes before and after your treatment.

 Clean Your Skin Before Treatment

 Since derma rolling produces 1000s of micro channels in your skin, you MUST clean your skin with a gentle antiseptic/antimicrobial cleanser or alcohol before treatment.
 This will remove dirt, oil and impurities, thus preventing them from entering into your skin through the micro channels and causing an infection.

 Do Not Use Topical Products with Irritating or Toxic Ingredients

 Since dermal needling treatment can drastically intensify the absorption and potency of all topical products, applying products with irritating or toxic ingredients can result in increased irritation or toxicity in your blood stream.